slashdd/charm-keystone/README.md

 which will be configured to use https as well as configuring themselves to be used as https.

-When configuring the charms to use SSL there are two means of configuring a CA.
+When configuring the charms to use SSL there are three charm config options as ssl_ca, ssl_cert and ssl_key.

+- The user can provide their own CA, SSL cert and key using the options ssl_ca, ssl_cert, ssl_key.

+- The user can provide SSL cert and key using ssl_cert and ssl_key when the cert is signed by a trusted CA.

-The user can provide their own using the options ssl_ca, ssl_cert, ssl_key which are available on all endpoint charms or, if not provided, the keystone charm will automatically generate a CA and certs to distribute to endpoints.
+- If not provided, the keystone charm will automatically generate a CA and certs to distribute to endpoints.

 When the charm configures itself as a CA (generally only recommended for test purposes) it will elect an "ssl-cert-master" whose duty is to generate the CA